Rs-24/python-ai-trainer-prep/README.md

 **Quickstart**

-The following commands can be used to quickly run tests for the 15 classic programming problems
+The following commands can be used to quickly run tests for the 15 classic programming problems.

 First, ensure you are in the python-ai-trainer-prep directory, then run the following:

 python -m venv .venv

 Windows: .venv\Scripts\activate

 Mac/Linux: source .venv/bin/activate

 pip install -r requirements.txt

 python -m python -m testing_practice.mini_test_framework